ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Ship Refine

 Attempt to refine the raw materials on your ship.
 The request will only succeed if your ship is capable of refining at the time of the request.
+In order to be able to refine, a ship must have goods that can be refined and have installed a `Refinery` module that can refine it.
+When refining, 30 basic goods will be converted into 10 processed goods.

 ### Example
 ```csharp